poojachikkaraddi/College-ERP/README.md

 The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.

-For more details regarding the system and features please refer the reports included.

-Update (29/11/2020)
 Added method to reset attendance time range in Django Admin page.

 alt_text

-This is present in Django Admin -> Attendance (http://127.0.0.1:8000/admin/info/attendanceclass/).
 Start Date: Start Date of Attendance period
 End Date: End Date of Attendance period